nie-ine/e-editiones/_site/README.md

 The static website will be made available as a Docker container running an [NGINX][nginx] web server with the website on it.

-To dockerize the website, run ``docker build -t nieine/e-editiones .``
+To dockerize the website, run ``sudo docker build -t nieine/e-editiones .``

-To run the container locally, run ``docker run -p 80:80 nieine/e-editiones`` and visit http://localhost.
+To run the container locally, run ``sudo docker run -p 80:80 nieine/e-editiones`` and visit http://localhost.

 #### NGINX Configuration